public-assembly/public-assembly-docs/docs/guides/neosound-quick-start.md

 ## Using Neosound to Deploy:

 There’s a curation contract at the heart of Neosound.
 The underlying curation protocol reacts in tandem with the simple design of the site.
-There are methods whereby every song on the site is a ‘Listing’, and each ‘Listing’ is actually an ERC-721 of its own.
+There are methods whereby every song on the site is a `Listing`, and each `Listing` is actually an ERC-721 of its own.
 These Listings are minted and then the tokenID’s of the Listing are soulbound to the song curator’s address.

 ![image](https://user-images.githubusercontent.com/91724117/193858474-455171a5-ac02-4363-bf7c-b7c84542a660.png)
 [source](https://github.com/public-assembly/curation-protocol/blob/6eb6d8d5e824cdf68866d7c9c676b8d3d15bed45/src/interfaces/ICurator.sol)

-  The contract method getListings() binds Listings together into a composable array that can be added to and subtracted from.
+  The contract method `getListings()` binds Listings together into a composable array that can be added to and subtracted from.
   This  method also makes the curation contract gas-efficient because after the listings are assembled, no data is stored on-chain.

   ![image](https://user-images.githubusercontent.com/91724117/193859332-9e17a38d-d2de-4e45-b8ed-2a15aa1201d6.png)